terraform-ibm-modules/terraform-ibm-scc/solutions/fully-configurable/scopes_attachments.md

     }
   }
   ```
-  - The key identifier for above example is `exclude-group`.
+  - The key identifier for above example is `exclude`.
 This can be referenced when creating attachments using the `scope_key_references` attribute of the [attachments](#attachments) input.

 ## Attachments
 The `attachments` input can be used to create multiple attachments using either pre-existing scopes, or scopes that were created with the [scopes](#scopes) input.
 The input type is a list of objects with the following attributes: